-What Is Effexor and What Is It Prescribed For?
+What Is Effexor?
+When Is It Prescribed?

 Effexor is a brand name for the drug venlafaxine.
 Made and sold by American pharmaceutical company Wyeth, now a Pfizer subsidiary, this prescription medication is used to treat major depression, obsessive-compulsive disorder, panic disorder, premenstrual dysphroic disorder, and anxiety disorders.
 Wyeth received approval from the U.S. Food and Drug Administration (FDA) to market venlafaxine as Effexor in 1993, and the patent expired in 2006.
 In 2007, it was the sixth most commonly prescribed antidepressant in the U.S., totaling 17.2 million prescriptions in 2007.
 Venlafaxine comes in oral tablets with dosages ranging from 12.5mg to 150mg.